-- Main creeks – There are several waterways connected to the lake, each providing their own fishing environment.
-These include the Chattahoochee (also known as the Hooch) entering on the northwest side of the lake, the Flint on the northeastern edge, and Spring Creek and Fish Pond Drain in between those two, both of which are spring fed and provide clearer water than in other parts of the lake.
+- Main creeks – There are several waterways connected to the lake, each providing its own fishing environment.
+These include the Chattahoochee (also known as the Hooch) entering on the northwest side of the lake, the Flint on the northeastern edge, and Spring Creek and Fish Pond Drain in between those two, both of which are spring-fed and provide clearer water than in other parts of the lake.

 Where To Stay

 If you’re planning an extended trip to Lake Seminole, you’ll find there’s no lack of places to stay, from camping in one of the state parks, renting a comfy fishing lodge, to a choice from a variety of hotels and motels in the surrounding area.

 - Bainbridge, GA – Bainbridge is known as the Bass Capital of Georgia and is located on the Flint River where it meets the lake.
 You’ll find a number of hotels in the low to mid-price range in town, as well as bed & breakfasts and resort lodges.
 There’s also the Eastbank Campground, a nice facility operated by the Army Corp of Engineers.

 - Sneads, FL – On the other side of the lake, on the southwestern shore, you’ll find the hamlet of Sneads.
 Like its neighbor across the state line, the town has benefited from Lake Seminole’s popularity with sportsmen and outdoor enthusiasts and offers several hotels, B&Bs, and resort lodgings.